10 Costume Designer Tools For A Long Lasting Wardrobe

 Your shoes shouldn't frighten you.
 If your favorite heels or everyday boots leave you slipping across various surfaces or aren't safe in the rain, just stick these on the bottom of your soles and it will significantly increase their traction.
 I have really slick metal stairs in my loft and these have saved me a time or two!

 There are lots of reasons you may not want to wash or even dry clean something: perhaps the fabric is complicated, perhaps you don't have the time/desire, or maybe it just needs a quick refresh and not a full cleanse.
 That's where the vodka spray comes in.
-Mix 1 part water with 1 part (cheap) vodka in a spray bottle, spritz the offending garment, and let it dry (overnight is best, but a few hours will work in a pinch).
+Mix 1 part water with 1 part (cheap, unless you're feeling really fancy) vodka in a spray bottle, spritz the offending garment, and let it dry (overnight is best, but a few hours will work in a pinch).
 Keep the mist light and gentle, a little goes a long way (and now you know why I always keep vodka in the mini fridge of a costume trailer!).